QVAVC Codec Troubleshooter

 1. Click on Network/Ping on Encoder and try to ping decoder

 2. Check Status on Encoder.
-Do you see a non-zero bitrate?
+Do you see a non-zero output stream bitrate?
 If Yes, go to 3.

-* For HDMI input, make certain that the source is HD.
-The HDMI input will not work with SD video.
-Also, make certain that you see a green HDMI Lock light on the front of the codec.
+Ø On a QVPRO for HDMI input, make certain that you see a green HDMI Lock light on the front of the codec.
 If it is off, then the codec cannot sync to the HDMI source.

-* Check the video source resolution.
-The QVAVC Codec can only encode the following input video resolutions: 1080i, 720p, 576i, and 480i.
+Ø Check the video source resolution.
+The QVPro and QVENC can only encode the following input video resolutions: 1080p, 1080i, 720p, 576i, and 480i.
 You must insure that the input is one of these formats for encoding to start.

 3. Check status on Decoder.
 For a zero bitrate: